awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control.md

 #### Resource\-based policies<a name="resource-based-policies-overview"></a>

 Some services, such as Amazon S3, also support resource\-based permissions policies\.
 For example, you can attach a resource\-based policy to an S3 bucket to manage access permissions to that bucket\.
 CodeCommit doesn't support resource\-based policies, but you can use tags to identify resources, which you can then use in IAM policies\.
-For an example of a tag\-based policy, see [Identity\-pased policies \(IAM policies\)](#identity-based-policies)\.
+For an example of a tag\-based policy, see [Identity\-based policies \(IAM policies\)](#identity-based-policies)\.

 ### Resource scoping in CodeCommit<a name="resource-scoping"></a>